tjaya-1902/Weather-Report/README.txt

+This program generates weekly and daily weather report along with weather alerts from a chosen city.
-A executable data is avaiable in the folder "dist" When starting the program, a GUI will be opened.
+Weather data is gathered from the Visual Crossing API.

+When starting the program, a GUI will be opened.

 This GUI has the following features: